-The Chemistry/Physical Science 2015-2016 EMP "Goals" are to "continue to improve student success" and to "increase the number of science and engineering majors to affect the economic viability of the region".
-Over the last few years (2012-2017) the Chemistry success rates have been 54-60%, the chemistry department seeks innovative ideas to improve student success (EMP, action plan).
+The Chemistry 2018-2019 EMP "Goals" are to "improve student success" and to "increase the number of science and engineering majors".
+Over the last few years (2012-2019) the Chemistry success rates have been 54-60%, the chemistry department seeks innovative ideas to improve student success.
 The Surface Pro will allow for a more interactive lecturing experience.
 Screen capture technology can be used to record processes that students often want to view repeatedly (such as arrow pushing mechanisms, complex organic structure modifications, problem-solving strategies, etc.).
 These devices allow a digital pen to digitally "ink" PowerPoint or PDF and can easily zoom in/out to give the instructor a larger canvas in which to connect major points in complex problems.
 We can also cover more complex material without worrying about the time lag needed to redraw structures.
 Feedback from students that have an instructor that uses a Surface Pro have all been positive.
 Allied health and engineering majors find this method of instruction easier to follow and more fitting with current technology to help them compete in this modern workforce.